davolcu/vue-super-components/README.md

 ## Overview

 `vue-super-components` Is a library to add inheritance mechanisms to Vue Components.
 The library will automatically add all the props, data, methods, etc. from the parent component which are not defined on the child component.
-The library will also add a `$parent` attribute to the child component where all the props, data, methods, etc. from the parent which are overwritten in the child, are placed.
+The library will also add a `$super` attribute to the child component where all the props, data, methods, etc. from the parent which are overwritten in the child, are placed.

 ## Instalation